IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 Ω_quad = Inti.Quadrature(msh[Ω]; qorder = 10)
 area = Inti.integrate(x->1.0, Ω_quad)
 @assert abs(area - π) > 0.01 # hide
-println("Error in area computation using P1 mesh: ", area)
+println("Error in area computation using P1 mesh: ", abs(area - π))
 ```

 As can be seen, despite the large quadrature order employed, the approximation error is